PravanjanFE/Vizva_Project/README.md

 ---

 ## 🎨 UI & Branding
-To ensure consistency, clarity, and trust in a blockchain-heavy space, every interface element was aligned with Bool’s brand identity.
+Every interface element was aligned with Bool’s brand identity to ensure consistency, clarity, and trust in a blockchain-heavy space.

-We used **Figma** for web page design and prototyping, enabling rapid iteration, collaboration, and interactive mockups that streamlined the transition from concept to development.
+We used **Figma** for end-to-end webpage design and prototyping, enabling rapid iteration, collaboration, and interactive mockups that streamlined the transition from design to development.

+The prototype captured:
+- **Landing & Homepage** → Featuring trending artists, artworks, live auctions, and onboarding guides like *How Vizva Works*.
+- **Artists Page** → Profiles with search, filter, collections, and follower features to strengthen community engagement.
+- **Artworks & Auctions** → Live auctions with countdown timers, open bidding, and real-time highest bid tracking.
+- **NFT Creation Flow** → A step-by-step upload system with support for multiple file formats, royalties, lazy minting, pricing/auction setup, and confirmation screens.
+- **Brand Messaging** → Integrated slogans (*Own Your Dream, Amplify Value, Inspire Forever, Invest in Metaverse*) to align user experience with Bool’s vision.

 ---